maxpark/rps_u96/README.md

    The fixed model will be in `./vitisAI/frozon_result`.

-5. on vitisAI under dockder,  then, run the follow script for quantizing model:
+5. on vitisAI under dockder,  then, run the follow script for quantizing model (Note: It is necessary to provide more than or equal to 50 pieces of training data for verification during quantization to ensure the accuracy of the model):

    ```bash
    ./2_vitisAI_tf_quantize.sh